Disidente87/agro-vec/FARCASTER_DEPLOYMENT.md

-# 🌱 Farcaster Deployment Guide - Agro-bootcamp
+# 🌱 Farcaster Mini App Deployment Guide - Agro-bootcamp

 ## Overview

-This guide explains how to deploy your Agro-bootcamp app to Farcaster and ensure it appears correctly in the preview.
+This guide explains how to deploy your Agro-bootcamp app as a Farcaster Mini App and ensure it appears correctly in the preview.

 ## What We've Implemented

-### 1. Farcaster Frame Integration
+### 1. Farcaster Mini App Integration
-- ✅ Implemented custom Farcaster integration (no external dependencies)
+- ✅ Implemented custom Farcaster Mini App integration (no external dependencies)
 - ✅ Created Farcaster provider component with `ready()` function
-- ✅ Added frame metadata to layout
+- ✅ Added Mini App metadata to layout
-- ✅ Created API route for frame interactions
+- ✅ Created manifest file at `/.well-known/farcaster.json`
-- ✅ Generated dynamic OG image for frames
+- ✅ Generated dynamic OG image and icon for Mini App

 ### 2. Key Components